myAweemy/How-Old/README.md

 # How-Old
-An app just like MS`s website.By hyman` s student. thanks Mr.hyman!
+An app just like MS`s website.